tjoyner/ofvioletsandlicorice/chapter19.md

 Nicole looked at the card and laughed.

 "Affair means many things.
-Everyone had their own affairs.
+Everyone has their own affairs.
 I have my affairs.
 You and Mom have your affairs.
 Amalia and Giulio have their affairs.
 You have your affairs."

 "Do I have more of them?"
 Daniel asked, without looking at her.